top of page

 However, Virginia Beach winter rentals are distinctly feasible as Virginia Beach is extremely transient and populous year-round.
 As the largest city in Virginia, Virginia Beach supports many other industries outside of tourism, enjoys moderate winter weather, and is home to the largest naval base in the world as well as the highest concentration of military personnel outside the Pentagon.
 This unique set of factors makes winter rentals a viable option for vacation property owners in Virginia Beach.

-Who wants winter rentals in Virginia Beach in 2023?
+Who wants winter rentals in Virginia Beach in 2024?

-Many newcomers to the area prefer three- to eight-month leases so as to get to know Hampton Roads better before buying a home or settling into a more substantial lease.
+Many newcomers to the area prefer three- to eight-month leases to get to know Hampton Roads better before buying a home or settling into a more substantial lease.
 Transient visitors do not need a long-term lease and typically are not traveling with furniture.
 Potential winter tenants may include:

 Marketing and Leasing Your Winter Rental